The Hubble constant from eight time-delay galaxy lenses: Lens reconstruction method

 where $(\gamma_1,\gamma_2)$ are constant shear components.
 Furthermore, neighbouring galaxies can be modelled as point masses (or other distributions) whose contributions also add to \eqref{td:arriv}.

 Multiple-image data from observations further constrain the mass distribution: \begin{enumerate}[leftmargin=*] \item The arrival time must be stationary at the observed image locations.
-That is, for all image locations $\mbf\theta_i$ we require $\nabla\tau(\mbf\theta_i)=0$.
+That is, for all image locations $\bm\theta_i$ we require $\nabla\tau(\bm\theta_i)=0$.
 For one image, such an equation simply relates the unknown source position to the image position, so it does not constrain the mass distribution.
-Additional images from the same source do, however, constrain the mass distribution, because the source position has already been determined by the first image. \item The elements of the inverse magnification tensor $\nabla\nabla\tau(\mbf\theta)$ are constrained by inequalities to enforce supplied image parities.
-These are not known a priori, but have to be inferred by the investigator based on the brightness of the images, time-delay data, and test runs. \item The time delay $\tau(\mbf{\theta}_{i}) - \tau(\mbf{\theta}_{j})$ between images must reproduce the observed time delays. \end{enumerate}
+Additional images from the same source do, however, constrain the mass distribution, because the source position has already been determined by the first image. \item The elements of the inverse magnification tensor $\nabla\nabla\tau(\bm\theta)$ are constrained by inequalities to enforce supplied image parities.
+These are not known a priori, but have to be inferred by the investigator based on the brightness of the images, time-delay data, and test runs. \item The time delay $\tau(\bm{\theta}_{i}) - \tau(\bm{\theta}_{j})$ between images must reproduce the observed time delays. \end{enumerate}

-These equality and inequality constraints are all linear in the mass tiles $\kappa_n$, the source position $\mbf\beta$, the external shear components $\gamma_1,\gamma_2$, any additional point masses, and finally \Ho.
+These equality and inequality constraints are all linear in the mass tiles $\kappa_n$, the source position $\bm\beta$, the external shear components $\gamma_1,\gamma_2$, any additional point masses, and finally \Ho.
 As a result, in the high-dimensional space of these quantities, there is a convex polytope inside which all points satisfy the prior and data constraints. \cite{Lubini12} developed an algorithm for uniformly sampling high-dimensional polytopes, which is implemented in \GLASS.
-The following definitions are used in GLASS modelling: \begin{itemize}[leftmargin=*] \item A lensing mass $\Sigma$ is made up of $\sim$200 pixels, whose values are individually adjustable subject to the constraints discussed above. \item A \emph{model} is the set of a mass distributions $\Sigma_i$, shear terms, etc. for all eight lenses which reproduce the respective image and time-delay data and share a common value for $\Ho$. \item An \emph{ensemble} is a set of 1000 models drawn uniformly from the space of solutions that satisfy the above constraints. \end{itemize}
+The following definitions are used in GLASS modelling: \begin{itemize}[leftmargin=*] \item A lensing mass $\Sigma$ is made up of $\sim$200 pixels, whose values are individually adjustable subject to the constraints discussed above. \item A \emph{model} is the set of a mass distributions $\Sigma_i$, shear terms, etc. for all eight lenses which reproduce the respective image and time-delay data and share a common value for $\Ho$. \item An \emph{ensemble} is a set of 1000 models drawn uniformly from the space of solutions that satisfy the above constraints. \end{itemize} A detailed discussion of the method and prior is given by \cite{Coles08}, and the consequences of the various assumptions have been studied in previous works such as \cite{Lubini14,Kueng15,Denzel20}.